Response level 1: COVID normal

 Instrumental Music Program guidelines for managing hazards associated with COVID-19 (PDF, 403KB).

 At action level 4, excursions and camps must not occur.

 Health support procedures

-All state schools including special schools must continue to implement student health plans in all action levels, including performing
+All state schools, including special schools, must continue to implement student health plans in all action levels, including performing

 student health support procedures (PDF, 915KB).

 Employees must use gloves at all times and through all levels when providing student health supports.
 Other Personal Protective Equipment (PPE) is required for certain health procedures.

 For advice regarding the PPE required for a specific health support procedure, including the type of PPE and its correct use, please consult with your State Schools registered nurse.
 More information is available on the